All rural medical education opportunities are open to current KU Medical Center students.

 First Year: Rural Enrichment Week

-The Scholars Enrichment Week provides first-year medical students an opportunity to experience a rural family medicine practice at least 45 miles from Kansas City, Kansas.
+The Rural Enrichment Week provides first-year medical students an opportunity to experience a rural family medicine practice at least 45 miles from Kansas City, Kansas.
 Students remain in the community for a week while they receive ambulatory, hospital and emergency care experiences with a family physician.

 Students are expected to maintain a daily diary and write a one-page paper that reflects on the biopsychosocial approach to health care, the connection and therapeutic relationship developed between family physician and patients as well as the core concepts of family medicine, including access, comprehensive care, continuity of care and coordination of care within the context of the family, community and health care system.
 Students may enroll in rural enrichment week through the usual lottery enrollment for SER.